rosehershenov-bot/Professional-Development/ProtegeREADME.md

 ## Part E — Add Definitions

-Add a textual definition using `IAO:definition` (preferred) or `rdfs:comment` if IAO is not available.
+Add a textual definition using `SKOS:definition` (preferred) or `rdfs:comment` if IAO is not available.

 ### StudentRole--add Annotation
 > A student role is a role borne by a person while they are enrolled in an educational program.